vin-zhou/LSUnusedResources/README.md

 2. find total images and resources  in an XCode project;
 3. do LinkMap file analysis.

- It is forked from [Unused](https://github.com/tinymind/LSUnusedResources), and add the function 2.&& 3. by me.
+ It is forked from [tinymind/LSUnusedResources](https://github.com/tinymind/LSUnusedResources) and [bang590/linkmap.js](https://gist.github.com/bang590/8f3e9704f1c2661836cd), and add the function 2.&& 3. by me.

 ## Example